 His music has been performed by numerous ensembles and choirs, and has featured at many contemporary music festivals, including Spittalfields, Southern Cathedrals, Corsham, Malvern, Farnham, Bath and Huddersfield.
 His music has also been performed across the USA and Europe.
 Berlin-based Saxophonquadrat has taken his Earth Waiting to Belgrade, Skopje and Bitola.

-In May 1999 Martin was appointed as millennium composer to the Hampshire 2000 project, a position which required him to write for a large number of Hampshire county, area and school ensembles, and which culminated in him conducting around 700 young performers in his Mary Rose in the Schools Prom in the Royal Albert Hall, April 2000.
+In May 1999 Martin was appointed as millennium composer to the Hampshire 2000 project, a position which required him to write for a large number of Hampshire county, area and school ensembles, including his cantata The Death of Colonel Boles performed here at MRF '23.
+The 2000 project culminated in Martin conducting around 700 young performers in his Mary Rose in the Schools Prom in the Royal Albert Hall, April 2000.

 Other performances of his works have included:

 The Angel of History, commissioned and premiered by Camarada at the Radio Café, Vienna, 1998.